 In the 2019 field season, non-destructive emergence surveys were conducted once every two to three weeks (weather permitting) in eight quadrats per eu.
 Seedlings were marked with color-coded toothpicks for cohort identification.
 Within an eu, seedlings in the same cohort were marked with the same toothpick color.
 Six cohorts of plants were followed from seedling to senescence.

 In the 2020 field season, destructive emergence surveys were conducted in eight quadrats per eu.
 Seedlings were clipped at the base of the plant without disturbing the soil.
-With the intention of evaluating the proportion of seed germinated from the top 2 cm layer of the soil, eight to ten cohorts (depending on the crop environments) were recorded.
+With the intention of evaluating the proportion of seed germinated from the top 2 cm layer of the soil, eight to ten cohorts (depending on the crop environments) were recorded, but only the first six cohorts were included in Scenario 1 for consistency.

-The number of seedlings in each cohort was converted to population density (seedlingsm2).
+The number of seedlings in each cohort was converted to population density (seedlings m-2).
+The empirically estimated emergence rates (Seedling densityTop soil stratum density) were deemed too different from the results of Schutte and Davis (2014) and Buhler and Hartzler (2001) so we adjusted the estimation to reflect higher emergence rates based on a 20% germination rate (Appendix B – Matrix assembly).
+We used a 20% emergence rate following Schutte and Davis (2014)’s results because their investigation comprised 129 waterhemp populations.
 The date of first emergence detection in a crop identity was noted as the date that cohort 1 emerged in that crop identity.

 Statistical analysis of the measured parameters

 All the response variables were analyzed with factorial mixed-effect models, in which crop identity (crop species in each rotation) was the main-plot effect, corn weed management was the split-plot effect, and cohort identity was the covariance.
 The response variables were transformed as needed to correct heteroscedasticity.
 For the emergence timing evaluation, a factorial model with crop species, instead of crop identity, being the main-plot factor and corn weed management being the split-plot factor, was fitted on Julian dates of the first emergence because of small sample sizes in cohorts 2 and beyond.
-We feel that a slight modification of the statistical model was acceptable because we were interested in the difference in waterhemp emergence in different crop species environments.
+We feel that a slight modification of the statistical model was acceptable because we were interested in the difference in waterhemp emergence in different crop environments.

 Model assumptions